Josh Bugajski

-Joshua Gregory Bugajski (born 5 October 1990) is a British rower.
+Joshua Gregory Bugajski (born 5 October 1990), sometimes known by the nickname "Jug", is a British rower.
 He won a silver medal in the eight at the 2019 European Rowing Championships.
 He won a bronze medal at the 2019 World Rowing Championships in Ottensheim, Austria as part of the eight with Thomas George, James Rudkin, Moe Sbihi, Jacob Dawson, Oliver Wynne-Griffith, Matthew Tarrant, Thomas Ford and Henry Fieldman.

 In 2021, he won a European gold medal in the eight in Varese, Italy.